Stretch Wrap 101

 Common Stretch Film Terms

-Blown Stretch Film- A stretch film derived from the blown extrusion process that has a greater puncture resistance.
+Blown Stretch Film- A stretch film derived from the blown extrusion process that has a higher puncture resistance.
 Click on the stretch film info page to view detailed information about blown stretch film.

 Bottom Wraps-The wraps a stretch wrap machine uses to apply film to the bottom section of the load.
 Forming a strong bottom wrap will help to ensure load stability.